jaylinh-com/os-dev/src/doc/entering-32-bit-protected-mode.md

   mov gs, ax

-  mov ebp, 0x90000          ; Update our stack position so it is right mov esp, eb               ; at the top of the free space.
+  mov ebp, 0x90000          ; Update our stack position so it is right mov esp, ebp              ; at the top of the free space.

   call BEGIN_PM             ; Finally, call some well-known label